 - Evening, watching TV series

 There were many foods around the street, but I didn’t dare to eat since the virus could be anywhere around the street.
-So, I only had meals at the big shopping mall.
+So, I only had meals at big shopping malls in which the foods were also more expensive.

 Extending my Visa on Arrival